kiwix/kiwix-js-pwa/README.md

 only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app and is not recorded in any way.

-By default, this application will remember your last-visited page between sessions using a local cookie that is accessible only by this app on this device.
-If you are accessing sensitive information that you do not wish to be displayed next time you open this app, we recommend that you [turn this option off](file:///C:/Users/geoff/Source/Repos/kiwix-js-windows-wikimed/www/index.html#privacy) in the Configuration options.
+By default, this application will remember your last-visited page between sessions using a local cookie or Local Storage entries that are accessible only by this the device you run the app on.
+If you are accessing sensitive information that you do not wish to be displayed next time you open this app, we recommend that you turn this option off in the Configuration options.

 This application only reads the archive files that you explicitly select on your device and files included in its own package: it is not capable of reading any other files.
 It will only access the Kiwix download server if